Home > Hungary > Budapest > International Christian School of Budapest

 Learning support offered

-NILD therapy, speech therapy, occupational therapy, reading and math intervention, social/emotional learning.
+NILD therapy (wide range of learning differences therapies), speech therapy, occupational therapy, reading and math intervention, social/emotional learning.

 The school supports gifted, able and talented students